RogueMaven/monero-ilaro-spec/README.md

 ## So What Is Ilaro?

 ***Basic summary:***
 The ability to plug a USB stick into any computer and temporarily turn it into an XMR miner, p2pool node, and/or monero blockchain node.
 A simple reboot and the computer is returned back to normal.
+Current and future applications essential to using Monero will be included in this toolkit (Ilaro).

 ***Technical summary:***
 The source code of the Ilaro project creates a bootable ISO image of a Linux operating system customized for using Monero.
 An additional core component of the Ilaro project is a robust terminal user interface (TUI) system.
 Familiar UI concepts like button clicks, application windows, scrolling and other mouse events are emulated within the context of a CLI terminal.